 Five to seven days prior to work taking place on a street, a notification door hanger will be left at applicable properties.

 The day of working take place, a work crew member will visit each applicable property in an attempt to provide notification of when the short period of water service disruption will be taking place.

-Work taking place may require roadway lane restrictions between 7 a.m. to 4:30 p.m., Monday-Friday.
+Work taking place may require roadway lane restrictions between 7 a.m. to 5 p.m., Monday-Friday.
 When this occurs detour routes will be noted with signs.
-Roadway lane restriction information will be posted to this Web page.

-TLC’s work contract is for $1,375,747.93.
-The funding sources are $1,075,000 from the 2013 New Mexico Legislature, and revenues generated from a 1 percent water/wastewater rate increase specifically for water service line replacement approved by the Rio Rancho Governing that went into effect in February 2013.
+New Concepts, Inc. work contract is for $1,749,254.40.
+The funding source is revenues generated from water/wastewater rate increases approved by the Rio Rancho Governing that went into effect in February 2013.